Controlled Foreign Company

 • Limitation on Tainted Income: The CFC should have less than 5% of its gross turnover, as reported in its recognized accounts, derived from tainted income.
 This calculation includes considerations like capital gains or losses associated with intra-group asset transfers, particularly when the roll-over relief is reversed.

-Tainted Income
+Tainted income

 “Tainted income” encompasses various categories: